multiversx/mx-sdk-py-cli/CLI.md

   --relayer-ledger                                🔐 bool flag for signing transaction using ledger --relayer-wallet-index RELAYER_WALLET_INDEX     🔑 the address index; can be used for PEM files, keyfiles of type
-                                                  mnemonic or Ledger devices (default: 0)
+                                                  mnemonic or Ledger devices (default: 0) --wait-result                                   signal to wait for the transaction result - only valid if --send is set --timeout TIMEOUT                               max num of seconds to wait for result - only valid if --wait-result is set

 ```
 ### Multisig.Deposit